zdavidli/site/_posts/2019-04-10-variational-autoencoder.md

 ---
 layout: post
-title: Variational Autoencoders for Surgical Tool Detection
+title: Variational Autoencoders for Surgical Tool Detection (Part 1)
 author: David
-categories: research
+categories: [research]
 tags: vae
+excerpt: The first part of a series of posts on my research.
+I outline the motivations and the thought process behind my research decisions.
 ---

 # Introduction